 Why Seat Belts Lock After an Accident

-One of the first things I learned is that seat belts are designed to lock during sudden movement.
+One of the first things you should know is that seat belts are designed to lock during sudden movement.
 This isn’t a malfunction — it’s a safety feature.

 During an accident, the seat belt system detects: